-To improve the scientific basis for public and private natural resource and land‐use decisions, The Geological Society of America (GSA) supports comprehensive geologic mapping on local, state, and national scales and advocates increased public investments for current state and national geologic mapping programs.
+To improve the scientific basis for public and private natural resource and land‐use decisions, the Geological Society of America (GSA) supports comprehensive geologic mapping on local, state, and national scales and advocates increased public investments for current state and national geologic mapping programs.

 To facilitate implementation of the goals of this Position Statement, GSA recommends the following actions:

-- We should seek opportunities to engage representatives of industry, colleges and universities, and public decision‐making entities in opportunities to foster financial support for geologic mapping partnerships.
-If possible, it is beneficial to provide potential industry, academic, and public decision makers with local examples of when geological mapping has contributed vital information to a resource or land‐use planning or decision‐making effort.
+- We should seek opportunities to engage representatives of industry, colleges and universities, and public decision‐making entities to foster financial support for geologic mapping partnerships.
+If possible, it is beneficial to provide potential industry, academic, and public decision makers with local examples of geologic maps contributing vital information to a resource, land‐use planning, or decision‐making effort.

-- GSA should provide members with readily accessible print, Web, and personnel resources to support geoscientists' communications with decision makers regarding the value of geologic mapping.
-Considerable expertise and resources are available to members through GSA's Geology and Public Policy Committee, GSA's Geology and Society Division, and GSA's Director for Geoscience Policy in Washington, D.C.
+- Considerable expertise and resources are available to members through GSA's Geology and Public Policy Committee, GSA's Geology and Society Division, and GSA's Director for Geoscience Policy in Washington, D.C.
+GSA can provide members with readily accessible print, online, and personnel resources to support geoscientists' communications with decision makers regarding the value of geologic mapping.

 - GSA can raise awareness of the value of geologic mapping by publishing geologic maps, databases, and associated articles and by encouraging members to propose geologic mapping sessions, workshops, short courses, and field trips at annual and sectional GSA meetings.